ARISE-Initiative/robosuite/docs/modules/controllers.rst

 ---------------------

-Robosuite's composite controllers assumes that a robot consists of multiple "body parts", such as arms, torso, head, base, and legs, and that each body part has a "body part" controller (e.g., OSC_POSE, JOINT_POSITION).
+Robosuite's composite controllers assumes that a robot consists of multiple "body parts", such as arms, torso, head, base, and legs, and that each body part has a "body part" controller (e.g., ``OSC_POSE``, ``JOINT_POSITION``).
 The composite controller orchestrates these body part controllers.

-Basic
+Composite controllers are controllers that are composed of multiple body-part controllers.
+They are used to control the entire robot, including all of its parts.

+When an action vector is commanded to the robot, the action will be split into multiple body-part actions, each of which will be sent to the corresponding body-part controller.
+To understand the action split, use the function ``robosuite.robots.robot.print_action_info()``.
+To create the action easily, we also provide a helper function ``robosuite.robots.robot.create_action_vector()`` which takes the action dictionary as inputs and return the action vector with correct dimensions.
+For controller actions whose input dimentions does not match the robot's degrees of freedoms, you need to write your own ``create_action_vector()`` function inside the custom composite controller so that the robot's function can retrieve the information properly.

+**Basic**
 ******

 The "Basic" composite controller consists of individual part controllers that operate independently to control various parts of the robot, such as arms, torso, head, base, and legs.
-Each part can be assigned a specific controller type (e.g., OSC_POSE, JOINT_POSITION) depending on the desired control behavior for that part.
+Each part can be assigned a specific controller type (e.g., ``OSC_POSE``, ``JOINT_POSITION``) depending on the desired control behavior for that part.
-For example, arms may use OSC_POSE for precise end-effector control, while the base may use JOINT_VELOCITY for movement across the ground.
+For example, arms may use ``OSC_POSE`` for precise end-effector control, while the base may use JOINT_VELOCITY for movement across the ground.

-WholeBodyIK
+**WholeBodyIK**
 *************

 The "WholeBodyIK" composite controller takes in end effector targets, and converts them into joint angle targets for the corresponding body parts' joints.

-Third-party Controllers
+**Third-party Controllers**
 ***********************

 Third-party controllers integrate custom or external control algorithms into robosuite.
-Examples include [mink](https://github.com/kevinzakka/mink).
-We provide an example of adding a third part controller in [this tutorial](https://robosuite.ai/docs/tutorials/add_controller.html).
+Examples include https://github.com/kevinzakka/mink.
+We provide an example of adding a third part controller in https://robosuite.ai/docs/tutorials/add_controller.html.

 Workflow of Loading Configs